CognitiveScale/cortex-profiles-sdk-examples/kpi-queries/README.md

     ```
     make build
     ```
-2. Run the `build-profiles` example to build the profile, since here we write the profiles data to rsedis
+2. Run the `build-profiles` example to build the profile.
    ```
    ./gradlew main-app:run --args="build-profile --project local --profile-schema member-profile"
    ```
-3. Run the `kpi-quer` application to evaluate a KPI expression on the Profiles built in the previous step.
+3. Run the `kpi-query` application to evaluate a KPI expression on the Profiles built in the previous step.
     ```
-    ./gradlew main-app:run --args="kpi-query -p local -n \"Member count from NY state\" -ps member-profile -s \"filter(state_code.equalTo('NY')).count()\" -d \"180 days\""
+    ./gradlew main-app:run --args="kpi-query -p local -n \"KPI 1\" -d \"Count people who want to continue getting mail\" -ps member-profile -s \"filter(flu_risk_score.gt(0.5)).count()\" -du \"180 days\""
     ```

 The end of the log output should be similar to: